kailash-manasarovar/statement/docs/timeline/2024/december.md

 - Was it an instruction?
 - Is X going down the toilet?
 - I thought a lot about that poo, and never came up with anything particularly solid.
+- Sorry about that, I might delete this.